mrnigelalford/bookit/worklog.md

 - [ ] add unit tests
 - [ ] add contract tests
 - [ ] untangle the code in the book creation
-    - move the helper code to separate node.js project
+    - move the contract helper code to separate node.js project
 - [ ] book creation UI needs to show all info correctly
-- [x] update Tezos to kathmandu
-- [x] connect graphql
-- [x] retrieve author info to graphql
+- [ ] User should be able to update their Author info/profile info¬

 ## Excerpt
 - [ ] dynamic page that shows excerpt data created by the user

 ### In progress

-- [x] Homepage buttons route as expected
-- [x] Homepage unused sections are removed
-- [x] create item card uses new home page card component
 - [ ] walk user flow for v1 completeness:
   1. user can create book [x]
   2. user can view book on home page [x]